deanbaker/deanbaker/README.md

 I have been in the industry for 20 years now.
 I have experience working across consulting, startups and enterprise which I think has given me some good exposure to what I see working well, and not so well.

-Starting as a young Java engineer, I have also used Ruby and Go in the back end, and at times even dabbled in the front-end space.
+Starting as a young Java engineer, I have also used Ruby and Go in the back end, and at times even dabbled in the front-end space (from old server-side JSPs to React SPAs).
 My time as a ruby engineer really kickstarted my love for testing and automation (those loosely typed languages!) and you will find me pushing quality at all times.

-I have had experience running distributed teams across geographies, working with build partners such as Accenture, Thoughtworks and CapG.
+I have experience running distributed teams across geographies (mostly India and the Philippines), working with build partners such as Accenture, Thoughtworks and CapG - I am looking forward to working with Realtair employees directly in this environment without having to go through a middleman SI :)

 ### Content about me
 I like to share my thoughts on Medium.com - you can see my work here: [Medium Blog](dean-baker.medium.com).